Fay09020902/Ticket-Pass/README.md

 ## Ticket Booking:
 1. User should be able to purchase a ticket by seleting event and choose seat.
 2. Details page that displays information for a ticket held by the current user.
-3. User should be able to delete a ticket if the event has not occurred.
+3. User should be able to delete a ticket.
 4. Checkout process where users can review their selected tickets and the total cost before proceeding to payment.

 ## User Comments: